MiragianCycle/OVIWrite/README.md

 This begs the question: what *kind* of writer would gravitate towards OVIWrite?
 It is a fair question and it is covered in detail below.

 Vim, at first, and now NeoVim have formed the basis of my dream writing environment.
 Who even dreams of their writing tools?
-Good question, I have no answers except I do venture outside regularly to touch grass - don't worry.
+Good question, I have no answers except to say that I do venture outside regularly to touch grass - don't worry.

 I wanted a writing tool that ticked these boxes: